Can You Get Food Poisoning From Mushrooms?

 3. Psilocybin and Psilocin: These are the hallucinogenic components found in Psilocybe mushrooms.
 While not directly poisonous, they can induce powerful hallucinations and psychological effects that can lead to dangerous behavior.

-4. Muscarine: Found in Inocybe and Clitocybe species, this toxin primarily affects the nervous system causing salivation, sweating, and blurred vision.
+4. Muscarine: Found in Inocybe and Clitocybe species, this toxin primarily affects the nervous system, causing salivation, sweating, and blurred vision.

 5. Gyromitrin/Monomethylhydrazine (MMH): Found in Gyromitra species (False Morels).
 It can cause nausea, vomiting, severe seizures, and liver damage.